Strand PHIL.I Definitions of Philanthropy

 The learner will:

-Tell the students that the environmental crisis in Flint, Michigan, occured when the water coming into all of the homes became contaminated.
+Explain that the environmental crisis in Flint, Michigan, occurred when the water coming into all of the homes became contaminated.
 There were many reasons leading to the crisis, including government carelessness, environmental injustice, and lack of understanding.
 Government, nonprofit organizations, and businesses worked together to respond to the crisis.
-Ask the students what types of organizations they think would step in and take a role in solving the crisis and other environmental crises?

-Write the names of three organizations on the board: Environmental Protection Agency (government), World Wildlife Federation (nonprofit), and Amoco Oil (for profit).
-Using students' prior knowledge and facts on the internet, discuss the work of these organizations as it relates to the environment, their funding source, and the motivations behind their work.
+Name three organizations that respond to a crisis: Environmental Protection Agency (government), World Wildlife Federation (nonprofit), and BP or Exxon (for profit).
+Together look up facts on the internet and discuss the work of these organizations as it relates to the environment, their funding source, and the motivations behind their work.
 Be careful to avoid terms of judgment (right, good, wrong, bad) in the discussion.

 - Environmental Protection Agency